Taylor-Patterson/Get-Your-Drink-On/README.md

 ## Elegoo
 ### Wiring the pumps to the elegoo and CPU

-The yellow and green wires were directly connected to first relay of the Elegoo, via the third pin.
+The yellow and green wires were directly connected to the first relay of the Elegoo, via the third pin.
 Furthermore,relay 2 and 3 were powered by carrying the postive voltage via jumper wires.

-The pumps receive positive voltage via the middle (second) pin on each relay.
+The pumps received positive voltage via the middle (second) pin on each relay.

 *See picture below for clarification.*